shivam1741/networkig-internship/Week 3.md

 ### Key Concepts

-* 1. Router
+* **Router:**
-A **router** is a network device that forwards data packets between computer networks.
+ A router is a network device that forwards data packets between computer networks.
 It uses routing tables and protocols to determine the best path for data.

-* 2. **Routing Table**
+*  **Routing Table:**
-A **routing table** is a database in a router that stores paths to various network destinations.
+  A  routing table is a database in a router that stores paths to various network destinations.
 It includes:
     - Destination IP
     - Subnet mask
     - Next hop
     - Interface
     - Metric (cost)

-* 3. **Next Hop**
+*  **Next Hop**
-The **next hop** is the next router or device a packet should go to on its way to the destination.
+  The next hop is the next router or device a packet should go to on its way to the destination.

 ### Types of Routing

-### Static Routing
+### 1. Static Routing
 - Manually configured by an administrator.
 - Simple and predictable.
 - Not scalable for large networks.

-### Dynamic Routing
+### 2. Dynamic Routing
 - Routers automatically learn and update routes using routing protocols.
 - More scalable and fault-tolerant.